SpriteLink/nipap-user-guide/cli/list_prefixes.md

-# Search for addresses
+# List prefixes or addresses

-You can't really search, but you can list with the cli:
+You can list with the cli:

 ```
 user@host $ nipap address list